-Aug 23, 2017
+Wednesday August 23, 2017

 4 min Read

 Wednesday August 23, 2017

 4 min Read

-It’s also very easy to use.
-Once website URL is analyzed, Google then presents you with steps to follow for your website’s speed to be optimized.
-Some of these steps are more technically challenging, but most of them are easy to perform using almost any content management system (CMS) out there.
+Google PageSpeed Insights is also very easy to use.
+Once a website is analyzed, Google presents you with the steps to optimize its speed.
+Some of them are more technically challenging, but most are easy to perform on almost any content management system (CMS) out there.